, ,

 When to call the vet?

-Corn snakes suffer of the problem of tying eggs.
+Corn snakes suffer from the problem of tying eggs.
 This happens when the snake is unable to expel eggs formed in the body, resulting in a fat deposit called “hips”.
 It is a serious problem and it is best to seek the help of a veterinarian.
 Any female snake can lay eggs even in the absence of a male.
 But these eggs are not fertile.

 If your corn snake has shedding problems, try soaking the snake in a bowl of water for up to half its body for up to 24 hours.
 In extreme cases, you can help your snake with tweezers.
 If the skin on the eyes does not come off between 2 sheds, you should seek veterinary care.